 Guangzhou, China´s third biggest city after Shanghai and Beijing by counting the urban area population.
-What’s more, by far the biggest in China if you count the whole Metropolitan Area with a whopping 44 000 000, yes 44 Million, about the same population as Spain or Argentina.
+What’s more, Guangzhou is by far the biggest in China if you count the whole Metropolitan Area with a whopping 44 000 000, yes 44 Million, that´s about the same population as Spain or Argentina.

-Compare to Beijing, there might be a bit historical feeling is missing in the city (however it’s still 2000 year old already), or not with so much crazy fancy skyscrapers like Shanghai, but honestly, it´s not far behind at least Shanghai at least in skyscrapers.
+Compare to Beijing, there might be a bit historical feeling is missing in the city (however it’s still 2000 year old already), or not with so much crazy fancy skyscrapers like Shanghai (click here to read about what to do in Shanghai), but honestly, it´s not far behind at least Shanghai at least in skyscrapers.

 Guangzhou is often called China´s factory, since they produce in vast quantities of clothing, electronics, plastic goods, and toys are shipped from Guangzhou to all over the world.
 So most foreigners you will see here are not travellers or backpackers but western business people.